flexi-docit/backend/README.md

-# Library Management System - Backend APIs
+# DocIt - Backend APIs

 This is the backend API for a Library Management System application built with Node.js, Express, and Sequelize.
 It allows users to view, create, and delete blog posts.